 Since the 7th century, the Old Malay language has been used in Nusantara (Malay-Indonesian archipelago), marked by these Srivijaya inscriptions and other inscriptions using old Malay language in coastal areas of the archipelago, such as those discovered in Java.

 The trade contact carried by some ethnics at the time was the main vehicle to spread Malay language, since it was the communication device amongst the traders.
 By then, Malay language become lingua franca and was spoken widely by most people in the archipelago.

-However, despite its economic, cultural and military prowess, Srivijaya left few archaeological remains in their heartlands in Sumatra, in contrast with Srivijayan episode in Central Java during the leadership of Sailendras that produced numerous monuments such as the Kalasan, Sewu and Borobudur mandala.
+However, despite its economic, cultural and military prowess, Srivijaya left few archaeological remains in their heartlands in Sumatra, in contrast with Srivijayan episode in Central Java during the leadership of Sailendras that produced numerous monuments such as the Kalasan, Sewu and Borobudur stupa.